KrishChopra22/Demo-Programs/README.md

 # Demo-Programs
 Basically, I created this repository to understand the **github actions**.<br>
-So, there are some beginner-friendly _C++ programs_, that you can see!
+So, there are some beginner-friendly _C++ & python programs_, that you can see!
 ```
 Person me = new Person()
 while(me.Alive(){